 There seems to be a trend towards kidney cancers being diagnosed at an early stage when they are still small.
 It the early stages, kidney cancer does not cause any symptoms.

-In the early stages it does not cause any symptoms but later on it can cause pain, blood in the urine, anaemia and weight loss.
+In later stages when the cancer is larger, it may cause pain, blood in the urine, abdominal swelling, anaemia and weight loss.

-A CT scan of the kidneys is usually necessary to confirm the presence of the kidney cancer.
-A biopsy is usually not necessary unless the CT scan does not provide sufficient information.
+A CT scan of the kidneys is usually necessary to confirm the diagnosis of kidney cancer.
+A biopsy to sample kidney tissue is usually not necessary unless the CT scan does not provide sufficient information.